Cardiac Catheterization

 Clinical Trials Access

-As a Duke patient, you may be eligible to participate in clinical trials testing new therapies or methods that are not yet widely available.
+As a Duke patient, you may be eligible to participate in clinical trials testing new therapies or diagnostics that are not yet widely available.
+Examples include gene therapy for heart failure and pulmonary hypertension, neuromodulation approaches such as splanchnic nerve denervation for heart failure, structural heart interventions such as interatrial shunting, and remote monitoring.

 Support Duke Health research or honor a loved one with a tribute gift.